-Hypoxia or a Deprivation of Oxygen Explained: Hypoxia is characterized by a general deficiency or complete deprivation of oxygen.
+Hypoxia is characterized by a general deficiency or complete deprivation of oxygen.
 The fetus receives a daily regimen of oxygen and other nutrients from the mother via the placenta.
 Once of the chief causes on oxygen deprivation to the child during the birthing process is placental abruption or the tangling of the placenta.
 According to several studies Hypoxia or asphyxia is the cause of a large percentage of infant brain injuries during the birthing process.
-Other complications resulting from a lack of oxygen to the body of a child include hear failure, ischemia, asphyxiation, fetal hypovolemi (also referred to as fetal blood volume shifts to the placenta).
+Other complications resulting from a lack of oxygen to the body of a child include here failure, ischemia, asphyxiation, fetal hypovolemi (also referred to as fetal blood volume shifts to the placenta).

-What is Medical Malpractice: Proving your case in the Court of Law:
+What is Medical Malpractice: Proving your case in the Court of Law

 (1) Presence of a duty on the part of defendants: usually medical practitioners charged with the health and safety of a mother and child during pregnancy and delivery including OBGYN’, Obstetricians, nurses and other hospital staff.

 Compensation Your Child is Entitled to: Contact a Law Firm